 Wetwang Slack chariot burial, © Aaron Watson, Melanie Giles.

 Following on from the Continuing Bonds study is the Creative Dissemination project.
 As a result of follow-on funding for Impact and Engagement awarded by the Arts and Humanities Research Council, the Creative Dissemination project continues with the original drive to normalise death, dying, bereavement and grief in contemporary society.
 To do this, stories, experiences and opinions given in the original workshops together with archaeological materials are being used as inspiration for creative writing and poetry.
 We will look at themes like remembering/forgetting the dead, contentious resting sites, keeping the dead, memorialising through objects and treatment of the body after death.

-Workshops are being held in Bradford on the 13th March, 3rd April, 5th June 2019, in Manchester on the 11th March, 1st April, 3rd June 2019 and in Sheffield on the 12th March, 2nd April and 4th June 2019, beginning at 7pm and ending at 8.30pm.
-(Venue information to follow shortly).
-Participants are asked to attend all three workshops in their chosen city.
-For more information or to book your place, email email@example.com.
+Workshops were held in Bradford on the 13th March, 3rd April, 5th June 2019, in Manchester on the 11th March, 1st April, 3rd June 2019 and in Sheffield on the 12th March, 2nd April and 4th June 2019.
+Participants were asked to attend all three workshops in their chosen city.